 Whoop, whoop!
 Big celebration over here at Pumpjack & Piddlewick.
-We just opened our new shop ‘French Silk Scarf‘ on Etsy!
+We are celebrating our 1 year anniversary of our ‘French Silk Scarf‘ shop on Etsy!
 I’ll give you one guess what it sells.

-This past year we took time to review and reflect on our Pumpjack & Piddlewick shop.
-In determining what our loyal customer base wanted we began to focus on, what we like to call, Fab & Fun Finds from France.
-As part of this reflection, we began to see that there was a very interested, discerning clientele that was specifically looking for vintage silk scarves, and particularly French ones at that.
+Why a second and very focused shop?
+After reviewing and reflecting on our Pumpjack & Piddlewick shop, we determined what our loyal customer base wanted, what we like to call, Fab & Fun Finds from France.
+As part of this reflection, we began to see that there was a very specifically interested, discerning clientele that was looking for vintage silk scarves, and particularly French ones at that.

 But why, particularly French silk scarves?

 The quality of silk used in French scarves, particularly mid-century vintage, is exceptionally high.
 There is a thickness yet fluidness to them that is just beautiful.
 The quality of the fabric is such that you can instantly recognise it for what it is, even without a label.